wkrozowski/wkrozowski.github.io/_pages/about.md

 News
 ====
+* July 2024 - "Behavioural Metrics: Compositionality of the Kantorovich Lifting and an Application to Up-To Techniques" got accepted to CONCUR 2024!
 * June 2024 - Started an another summer intenship at at [Automated Reasoning Group](https://aws.amazon.com/security/provable-security/) of [Amazon Web Services](https://aws.amazon.com/) in Seattle.
 * May 2024 - two of my papers got accepted!
 One at LICS and one at ICALP.
 * January 2023 - Passed my transfer viva!
 Also, [Stefan Zetzsche](https://zetzsche.st) and I wrote a [blog post](https://dafny.org/blog/2024/01/12/semantics-of-regular-expressions/) about formalising bialgebraic semantics of regular expressions using [Dafny](https://dafny.org) and its fantastic support for coinductive reasoning.